Zeelgabriels/alx-graphql-0x00/README.md

 - Requesting specific fields to avoid over-fetching
 - Working with the Rick and Morty GraphQL API

-Task 1 - Character Pagination Queries
+# GraphQL Character Pagination Queries - Task 1

-Objective
+## Objective
 Create GraphQL queries to retrieve paginated lists of characters from the Rick and Morty API, demonstrating how to handle multiple records and pagination patterns.
 Key Concepts Learned